 For the perfect traditional treat, enjoy Tishpishti with a cup of mint tea or strong Turkish coffee.

-A pre-Yom Kippur conversation with the criminal defense attorney and victims' rights advocate.
+VIDEO: A pre-Yom Kippur conversation with the criminal defense attorney and victims' rights advocate.

 Latin America is home to the 3rd largest Jewish community in the world.